The Historic Yellowstone Trail

 Gold was discovered there in the 1890s, and the town quickly gained a reputation as one of the most lawless and violent in Chelan County.
 By 1956, the town had been dismantled to make way for the new highway, leaving only a historical marker and a parking area.

-As we continued toward the summit, we spotted remnants of the old highway clinging to the mountain.
+As we continued south, we spotted remnants of the old highway clinging to the mountain.
 In some places, the pavement had fallen into the creek, while in others, only a sliver remained.
 The original one-lane bridges have all been removed, though the abutments are still visible.

 Unfortunately, not all survived these treacherous conditions—there were fatalities when cars plunged over the grade.
 A few miles south of the summit, we stopped at Echo Point, the highest switchback on the southern side of the pass, which offers stunning views.
 Named after the Cle Elum Echo newspaper, which promoted the route for travel and tourism, Echo Point provided a brief respite.
 While there, I spotted an apple tree and wondered if it had been planted by a passing motorist tossing an apple core out the window years ago.